The Québec maritime Blog

 Nestled in the heart of the Chic-Choc Mountains, Parc national de la Gaspésie presents hikers with significant challenges: climbing 800 metres (2620 feet) to get to the famous Mt.
-Albert plateau and then up to 1280 metres (4200 feet) to reach the top of Mt.
+Albert plateau and then up to 1280 metres (4200 feet) in altitude to reach the top of Mt.
 Jacques-Cartier, the highest point in the region.
-However, the stunning views will take your mind off the arduous climb and make you feel small, but also convinced that you’re exactly where you need to be right at that moment.
-A few of the group were fortunate enough to spot some of the caribou that live in these mountains.
+However, the stunning views will take your mind off the arduous climb over rocks and lichen and make you feel small but also convinced that you’re exactly where you need to be right at that moment.
+A few participants were fortunate enough to spot some of the caribou that live in these mountains.
 “To be there, feeling so grateful for this adventure that life was offering me, awed by the edge-of-the-world landscape, and then to see two caribou cross our trails… Tears sprang to my eyes,” said Sophie Faucher, one of the lucky ones.

 Day 3: Mont-Saint-Pierre to L’Anse-Pleureuse (25 km / 15.5 mi.)

 Day 4: Grand-Étang to L’Anse-à-Valleau (17.3 km / 11 mi.)